Q: Does the court require a praecipe?

 A: Either party can ask the court to change their court order by filing a motion.
 You may want to visit michiganlegalhelp.org/ or contact our office at 989-673-4848 for more information.
 FOC also offers alternative dispute resolution (ADR) to help parties resolve disputes.
 If you are interested in ADR, contact our ADR Coordinator at 989-672-3212.

 Q: We have reached an agreement and would like to modify our court order; how do we do this?

-Q: Was a payment made on my account and what is my account balance?
+Q: How do I know if a payment was made on my case and/or what my account balance is?